Testing and Combining Transient Spectral Classification Tools on 4MOST-like Blended Spectra: Creating Blended Spectra

 The modelling of fibre flux from the transient's host galaxy, an extended object, is more complex.
 This method involves the dimensionless distance parameter (\(d_{DLR}\)), first used in \citet{2018PASP..130f4002S}, in service of assigning hosts to transients and based on similar methods developed in \citet{2006ApJ...648..868S}.
 The \(d_{DLR}\) is equal to the ratio of the directional light radius (DLR) of a galaxy and its observed separation from the transient.
 The DLR is the half-light radius of the galaxy in the direction of the transient.
 Minimising the \(d_{DLR}\) for galaxies in a crowded field indicates likely hosts for the transient.

 The population simulation we draw SNANA-produced physical properties from reports both the \(d_{DLR}\) and the host--transient separation.
 Since we are only concerned with the host's flux in the direction of the transient for the purposes of measuring the flux through a 4MOST fibre, we can consider all galaxies in the simulation to have circular half-light radii equal in radius to their DLRs.
+It should be noted that the position of the transient is entirely based on the light profile of the galaxy, so that transients are more likely to be placed in brighter regions of their hosts \citep{2021MNRAS.505.2819V}.

+We note that significant work has been performed investigating links between transients and their locations within their host galaxies \citep[see][ for example]{2016MNRAS.456.2848H, 2016MNRAS.459.3130A, 2018ApJ...855..107G}.
+However, since the population simulation preferentially places transients in brighter regions of their host, the resulting spectra may only be biased towards slightly higher levels of contamination from host flux.
+The effect on our results is negative, and is expected to be negligible.